 Totonicapán used to be a Quiché bastion called Chuvimiq’ina.
-As the legend goes, Tecún Umán departed from this site to face the Spanish Conquistador Don Pedro de Alvarado.
-When the Spaniards settled on the area, their Mexican allies named it Totonicapán, which means “the place over hot waters”.
+The legend has it that Tecún Umán departed from here to face the Spanish Conquistador Don Pedro de Alvarado.
+When the Spaniards settled on the area, their Mexican allies named it Totonicapán, which means the place over hot waters.

-The municipal state capital is located 30 kilometers (19 miles) from Quetzaltenango and 207 kilometers (130 miles) from Guatemala City.
-It is interesting to see the theater house a small collection of pre-Hispanic, republican and ethnic art.
-The central park has its main church with and adjacent convent, which were constructed in 1545 and destroyed by a fire in 1878.
-The cornerstone was placed by Francisco Marroquín, first Bishop for Guatemala.
-On the outskirts of the city lies the Tanque de los Dragones (Tank of the Dragons), which served as a fountain and washing pool during the XIX century, and is still being used by its inhabitants.
+The state capital also called Totonicapán is located 30 kilometers (19 miles) from Quetzaltenango and 207 kilometers (130 miles) from Guatemala City.
+The local theater house displays a small but interesting collection of pre-hispanic, republican and ethnic art.
+In 1545 Francisco Marroquín, first Bishop for Guatemala placed the cornerstone for the main church.
+Unfortunately the church and its adjacent in central park convent destroyed by a fire in 1878.
+On the outskirts of the city lies the Tanque de los Dragones (Tank of the Dragons), which was used as a fountain and washing pool during the 19th century and is still being used by some inhabitants today.

 There are many handicraft workshops that produce a wide range of artistic objects, among which you can find glazed and painted ceramic pieces, textiles made with “standing looms”, wax Christmas figurines, wooden boxes and toys, furniture, and leather and tin good.
 Craftsmen use ancient tools, which go back to the time of the Mayans and Spaniards.

-Also notable are the parties and “morerías”.
+The local parties and “morerías” are also worth mentioning.
 Traditional dances are a main part of the festivities of Totonicapán.
-Among the most important are La Conquista, Moors and Christians, Mexicans, The Deer, and The Monkeys.
+Among the most important are La Conquista, Moors and Christians, Mexicans, The Deer and The Monkeys.

-It is worthwhile visiting this village during its main celebration days, which celebrate San Miguel Arcángel, from September 24th to the 30th and during Easter week, when the Passion of Christ is celebrated.
-The main market day is on Saturday, full of color and very animated, it is an unforgettable experience.
+We recommend you to visit this village during its main celebration days honoring San Miguel Arcángel, from September 24th to the 30th and during Easter week, when the Passion of Christ is celebrated.
+The main market day is Saturday, full of color and very lively - it is an unforgettable experience.

 San Cristobal Totonicapán

-It is located 14 kilometers (9 miles) from Totonicapán.
+The town located 14 kilometers (9 miles) from Totonicapán.
 It is an important textile center (wool, silk, and cotton).
-You can also find handicraft workshops where masks, musical instruments, wooden toys, pottery, and lead-glazed objects are made.
+You can also find handicraft workshops where masks, musical instruments, wooden toys, pottery and lead-glazed objects are made.
 The Tistoj furniture shop is a must.
-The Franciscan temple and convent are richly ornamented with valuable XVII and XVIII century paintings.
+The Franciscan temple and convent are richly ornamented with valuable 17th and 18th century paintings.
 It was declared national monument by the government.

 San Juan Xecul